 After the final evaluation of the scoring cards the winners of the seven categories are presented to the Judging Panel.
 The judges have the right to change the winner of each category with a majority vote, if there is a tie.

-The ceremony will be held in Hamburg, Germany during the Aircraft Interiors Expo in April 2017.
+The ceremony will be held in Hamburg, Germany during the Aircraft Interiors Expo 31st March 2020.

 The winners of each category are announced at Crystal Cabin Award ceremony.
 All winners get a certificate and the well-crafted Crystal Cabin Trophy.
 Award winners will be listed on the awards website and in the issue of Aircraft Interiors International magazine.
 A finalists folder will be printed and distributed after the ceremony listing all category finalists.